 KSC’s larger boats are available for multiple day cruises to suitably qualified members.
 The Club’s Capri 22’s and J/22’s are for daysail use only.

 12. CERTIFICATION PREREQUISITES FOR BOAT USE

-· KSC SPINNAKER QUALIFIED: The spinnaker course is required before you may use the spinnaker on any Club boat.
+· SPINNAKER QUALIFIED: The spinnaker course is required before you may use the spinnaker on any Club boat.
 This includes sailing or racing with a crew that knows how to fly the spinnaker.
 The skipper must be spinnaker qualified – no exceptions allowed.

 13. SAILING CLASSES